davidanitoiu/ninja-clan-manager/README.md

 The game will use local storage to store the game state & generate a local database.
 The database will be auto-generated when starting the game based on a template of characters.

+### Consideration during development

+* Consider using Firebase for free S3 database storage
+* Consider using redux with local storage persistence

 ---
 ## Mission Simulation Engine